Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 "If you ask me, I’d set aside all tradition, step down as Stud-Prime o’ my Clan, an’ swear myself t’you an’ you alone.
 ‘Ferever."

-That was...she *ached* to accept his offer.
+That was... she *ached* to accept his offer.
 But she couldn’t.
 It was a moment of personal weakness that prompted him to offer, but she knew in her very *soul* it was genuine.

 And... she also knew that his love of the Females was the most important thing there was.
 She couldn’t jeopardize that, under any circumstances.
 No matter what the personal cost may be.